-The increase in coal imports, primarily from Indonesia, has been driven by low costs but a change in approach is anticipated following the government’s commitment to transition to lower carbon energy sources tied to the country’s Paris Agreement target to reduce emissions by 45% by 2030 relative to its emissions intensity in 2005.
+The increase in coal imports, primarily from Indonesia, has been driven by low costs but a change in approach is anticipated with the government aiming to be carbon neutral by 2050 and meeting its updated Paris Agreement target to reduce emissions by 45% by 2030 relative to its emissions intensity in 2005.
 The national oil and gas company, Petronas, has also announced it will achieve net-zero emissions by 2050.

 Apart from this firm target, the only published target that Malaysia has revealed so far is for renewable sources to generate 20% of electricity by 2025.

-A Renewable Energy Transition Road Map (RETP) towards 2035 is expected to be published in 2021 with affordability, security and sustainability expected to be key factors.
-A Natural Gas Roadmap (NGR) is also to be published in 2021 confirming natural gas in a strategic balancing role, backing out high-carbon, dirty coal and filling in for renewables while technologies, projects and economics develop to establish it as a long-term solution.
+A Natural Gas Roadmap (NGR) was expected to be published in 2021 setting out the pivotal role of natural gas but it has been delayed.
+The NGR forms a part of the National Energy Policy which has also been delayed and was still in draft at the end of 2021.
+In addition, a Renewable Energy Transition Road Map (RETP) towards 2035 was expected in 2021 but remains outstanding.
+Affordability, security and sustainability are expected to be key factors behind the new roadmap with gas taking a strategic balancing role, backing out high-carbon coal and filling in for renewables while technologies, projects and economics develop to establish it as a long-term solution.

-According to Malaysia Energy Commission data, the proportion of electricity generated by coal is expected to rise to more than 50% in 2030, compared to 44% in 2020 while the contribution of natural gas will halve to 19%.
-Even allowing for an increase in renewable energy to 30% of the mix from 10% in 2020 it is hard to see how the country can achieve its 45% reduction in emissions compared with 2005.
+Even allowing for an increase in renewable energy to 30% of the mix from 10% in 2020, it is hard to see how the country can achieve its 45% reduction in emissions compared with 2005.

 Political turmoil and complex energy sector governance are both issues that need to be managed by the government which is also seeking to improve energy efficiency in the power sector by almost half in 2030 compared to 2005 levels.